-The PowerOhm Series PK Braking Module features a total of 2 power connections and an earth ground Terminal location and size is dependent on the current capacity of the model.
-See reference tables 3a,and 3b for a description of each terminal's function, torque, type of connection and wire size.
+The PowerOhm Series PW Braking Module features four power connections and an earth ground.
+Terminal location and size is dependent on the current capacity of the model.
+See reference tables 3a, 3b, and 3c for a description of each terminal's function, torque, type of connection and wire size.